 Imagine standing there in the middle of an orchard, you reach your hand out to pick your own apricots and then take a bite.

-The first thing you notice is the burst of flavour and then the trickle of fruit juice as it runs down your chin.
+The first thing you notice is the burst of flavour and then the trickle of fruit juice as it dribbles down your chin.

 Trust me, being able to pick your own fruit is something that you will not forget!